 Do I need travel insurance for Japan?

-How much does travel insurance for Japan cost from AU?
+How much does travel insurance for Japan cost from Australia?

-For a two-week trip, basic cover starts from approximately A$45-70 per person, while comprehensive cover ranges from AU$80-140.
-Adding winter sports cover for a ski trip may increase the premium.
-Family policies and annual multi-trip options can offer savings.
+For a standard two-week trip, basic cover from Australia typically starts around A$50-80 per person, while comprehensive policies range from A$90-160.
+Adding winter sports for a ski holiday may increase the premium.
+Couple and family policies often reduce the per-person cost.

 Does travel insurance cover skiing in Japan?

-Most standard travel insurance policies cover on-piste skiing and snowboarding at recognised resorts.
-However, backcountry skiing, off-piste riding, and heli-skiing typically require an adventure activities add-on or higher-tier policy.
-Check your policy wording carefully, especially if you plan to explore Niseko's famous backcountry terrain.
+Most standard Australian travel insurance policies cover on-piste skiing and snowboarding at recognised resorts like Niseko and Hakuba.
+However, backcountry skiing, off-piste riding, and heli-skiing generally require an adventure activities add-on or a higher-tier policy.
+Always check the Product Disclosure Statement for specific winter sports terms.

 Am I covered if an earthquake disrupts my trip?

-If an earthquake occurs after you purchased your travel insurance, you are generally covered for trip disruption - including additional accommodation, transport rebooking, and cancellation costs.
-Medical treatment for earthquake-related injuries is covered under the medical expenses section.
-Pre-existing seismic events at the time of policy purchase may be excluded.
+If an earthquake or tsunami occurs after you purchased your policy, you are generally covered for trip disruption costs such as extra accommodation, flight rebooking, and cancellation.
+Medical treatment for injuries sustained during the event is covered under your medical expenses benefit.
+Events that were already occurring at the time you bought your policy may be excluded.

-Will my insurer help with the language barrier at hospitals?
+Can my insurer help with the language barrier at Japanese hospitals?

-Most Australian travel insurance providers offer 24/7 emergency assistance lines that can arrange interpreter services, communicate with Japanese hospitals on your behalf, and coordinate direct billing where possible.
-This is one of the most valuable features of travel insurance in Japan.
+Most Australian travel insurers offer 24/7 emergency assistance lines that can arrange telephone interpreters, coordinate with Japanese hospital staff on your behalf, and organise direct billing where possible.
+This is one of the most practical benefits of travel insurance in Japan.

 Do I need a visa for Japan?

-No - Australian citizens can enter Japan visa-free for up to 90 days for tourism.
-You simply present your Australian passport on arrival.
-For longer stays or working holidays, a visa application is required through the Japanese Embassy in Australia.
+No. Australian passport holders can enter Japan visa-free for stays of up to 90 days for tourism.
+You simply present your passport at immigration on arrival.
+For longer stays or working holidays, you will need to apply for a visa through the Japanese Embassy in Canberra or a consulate before departure.

 Is COVID-19 covered by travel insurance for Japan?

-Coverage varies by provider and policy tier.
-Some Australian travel insurers include COVID-19 medical costs and related trip cancellation as standard, while others offer it as an add-on or exclude pandemic-related claims.
-Check the specific Product Disclosure Statement (PDS) for your chosen policy.
+Coverage varies between providers and policy tiers.
+Some Australian travel insurers include COVID-19 medical expenses and trip disruption as standard, while others treat it as an optional add-on or exclude pandemic-related claims entirely.
+Check the Product Disclosure Statement of your chosen policy for the specific terms.

 Ready to Compare Travel Insurance for Japan?

-Compare travel insurance from AU's top providers in under 2 minutes.
-Find the right cover for your Japanese holiday - it's 100% free.
+Compare travel insurance from Australia's leading providers in under 2 minutes.
+Find the right cover for your Japanese adventure - it is 100% free to compare.

 Compare Estimates